-(b) Any contract entered into pursuant to this article shall comply with all rules and regulations required to be adopted pursuant to this article.
-No entity shall be eligible to provide the services of the physician health program that does not meet the minimum standards, criteria, and guidelines contained in those rules and regulations.

-(c) The contract entered into pursuant to this article shall also require the contracting entity to do both of the following:

-(1) Report annually to the committee statistics, including the number of participants served, the number of compliant participants, the number of participants who have successfully completed their agreement period, and the number of participants reported to the board for suspected noncompliance by the physician health program pursuant to subdivision (c) of Section 2345; provided, however, that in making that report, the physician health program shall not disclose any personally identifiable information relating to any physician and surgeon participating in a voluntary agreement as provided in this article.

-(2) Agree to submit to periodic audits and inspections of all operations, records, and management related to the physician health program to ensure compliance with the requirements of this article and its implementing rules and regulations.

-(d) In addition to the requirements of Section 2348, the agency, in conjunction with the committee, committee shall monitor compliance of the physician health program with the requirements of this article and its implementing regulations, including making periodic inspections and onsite visits with any entity contracted to provide physician health program services.

-2344.
-The agency committee has the sole discretion to contract with a physician health program for licensees of the board and no provision of this article may be construed to entitle any physician and surgeon to the creation or designation of a physician health program for any individual qualifying illness or group of qualifying illnesses, a physician and surgeon, certified or otherwise lawfully practicing in this state, may enter into a voluntary agreement with a physician health program.
+- (b) Any contract entered into pursuant to this article shall comply with all rules and regulations required to be adopted pursuant to this article.
+No entity shall be eligible to provide the services of the physician health program that does not meet the minimum standards, criteria, and guidelines contained in those rules and regulations. - (c) The contract entered into pursuant to this article shall also require the contracting entity to do both of the following: - (1) Report annually to the committee statistics, including the number of participants served, the number of compliant participants, the number of participants who have successfully completed their agreement period, and the number of participants reported to the board for suspected noncompliance by the physician health program pursuant to subdivision (c) of Section 2345; provided, however, that in making that report, the physician health program shall not disclose any personally identifiable information relating to any physician and surgeon participating in a voluntary agreement as provided in this article. - (2) Agree to submit to periodic audits and inspections of all operations, records, and management related to the physician health program to ensure compliance with the requirements of this article and its implementing rules and regulations. - (d) In addition to the requirements of Section 2348, the agency, in conjunction with the committee, committee shall monitor compliance of the physician health program with the requirements of this article and its implementing regulations, including making periodic inspections and onsite visits with any entity contracted to provide physician health program services. - 2344.
+The agency committee has the sole discretion to contract with a physician health program for licensees of the board and no provision of this article may be construed to entitle any physician and surgeon to the creation or designation of a physician health program for any individual qualifying illness or group of qualifying illnesses. - 2345. (a) In order to encourage voluntary participation in monitored alcohol or chemical dependency or mental disorder treatment programs, and in recognition of the fact that mental disorders, alcohol dependency, and chemical dependency are illnesses, a physician and surgeon, certified or otherwise lawfully practicing in this state, may enter into a voluntary agreement with a physician health program.
 The agreement between the physician and surgeon and the physician health program shall include a jointly agreed upon treatment program and mandatory conditions and procedures to monitor compliance with the treatment program, including, but not limited to, an agreement to cease practice, as defined by the rules and regulations adopted pursuant to Section 2342.
 Except as provided in subdivisions (b), (c), (d), and (e), a physician and surgeon's participation in the physician health program pursuant to a voluntary agreement shall be confidential unless waived by the physician and surgeon.